Starting a Career in Digital Marketing: Nearly Everything You Need to Know

 Email Marketing Platforms

 Mailchimp, Converkit, Constant Contact…multiple tools that offer similar features.
-If you’re working in digital marketing, chances are you’ll wind up using one of them, so learn the ins and outs of at least one of these platforms ASAP.
-(There’s a free version of Mailchimp for you to play around with—see all our favorite free marketing tools here).
+If you’re working in digital marketing, chances are you’ll wind up using one of them, so learn the ins and outs of at least one of these platforms ASAP (there’s a free version of Mailchimp for you to play around with).

 Social Media Management